error311/filerise-docker/README.md

   - Updated front-end code (e.g. in `main.js`) to fetch the CSRF token and update meta tags.
 - **Session Expiration Handling:**
   - Updated the `loadFileList` function to check for HTTP 401 responses and trigger a logout or redirect if the session has expired.
-- **Security:**
-  - A proxy download mechanism has been implemented (via endpoints like `download.php` and `downloadZip.php`) so that every file download request goes through a PHP script.
-This script validates the session and CSRF token before streaming the file, ensuring that even if a file URL is guessed, only authenticated users can access it.

 ## File Management Improvements